rdavidhall3/r-pharma-js-toolchain-2022/workshop/exercise_1/exercise_1.md

 ## Step 1: Set up initial R project

-1. TERMINAL: Clone the workshop repo

-        git clone repo-url

-2. TERMINAL: Check out the starting branch
+1. TERMINAL: Check out the starting branch

         git checkout step_1

-3. Open RStudio
+2. Open RStudio

-4. Create new project in the Git working dir
+3. Create new project in the Git working dir

-5. R CONSOLE: Create new {golem} web app
+4. R CONSOLE: Create new {golem} web app

         golem::create_golem(".", package_name = "jsdemo", overwrite = TRUE)

-6. In RStudio, open ./dev/run_dev.R.
+5. In RStudio, open ./dev/run_dev.R.
 Run all commands and verify the Shiny app starts.
 You should see something like the following:

 ![](figs/fig1.png)